rita-barbosa/LAPR2-2223/docs/sprintC/us008/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As an agent, I intend to see the list of property announcement requests made to myself, so that I can post the announcement.